-The housing market in today’s economy is characterized by scarce stock, high interest rates, and record-high home prices.
+The housing market today is characterized by scarce inventory, high interest rates, and overall steep prices.
 This makes homeownership a dim prospect for most, especially millennials who are the largest emerging group of prospective homebuyers.

-Against the backdrop of high stock market volatility, build-for-rent (BFR) developments — real estate designed to rent as opposed to long-term home ownership — are proving to be a great alternative.
+Against the backdrop of high stock market volatility, build-for-rent (BFR) developments — communities designed to rent as opposed to own — are proving to be a great alternative.

 With low housing supply and surging demand for rentals, the massive influx of capital into build-for-rent communities today is hardly a surprise.
 But BFR owes its popularity to another type of investment: the single family home.
 In 2012, Warren Buffet told CNBC that if he could find single-family homes concentrated in particular metropolitan statistical areas, he’d “buy up a couple hundred thousand.”